 Enquiries are made with the help of other organisations as appropriate, under section 47 of the Children Act 1989 if there is reasonable cause to suspect that a child is suffering, or is likely to suffer, significant harm.

-In conjunction with tutors, special educational needs and disabilities (SEND) team and teaching staff, we promote wellbeing, resilience, safety skills (including online), respect and healthy relationships.
-We would intervene if aware of harmful behaviours such as alcohol or drug misuse.
-We promote awareness of mental health issues and sources of support.
-We are aware that pupils with specific learning challenges may be potentially vulnerable.
+In conjunction with tutors, special educational needs and disabilities (SEND) team and teaching staff, we promote mental, emotional and physical wellbeing, resilience, safety skills (including online), respect and healthy relationships.